tylerfowle/dtags/readme.md

 ```

-install script
-uninstall script

-- add ability to manually enter path when adding tag
+## commands

-- add tag to current dir
+`add` : add tag to current directory

-- list tags on current dir

-- get path from tag

-- delete tag from database
+`del` : delete tag and associated path from database
+`` : returns a path from a tag
-- remove all tags from current dir
+`tags` : lists all tags associated with current directory

-- list all tags
+`list`: prints all tags and their associated directories

-- default actions
-- no arguments: open a fuzzy finder to search throught all tags
-- 1 argument that doesnt match any subcommands - search for key in database
+#### issues:
+case sensitive tags?
+change all commands to be flags?
+add fuzzy searching when called with no arguments
+add install script
+add uninstall script
+add ability to manually enter path when adding tag